NVIDIA/Megatron-LM/README.md

 ## T5 Pretraining

 Very similar to BERT and GPT, the `examples/pretrain_t5.sh` script runs single GPU "base" (~220M parameter) T5 pretraining.
-The primary difference from BERT and GPT is the addition of the following arguments to accomodate the T5 architecture:
+The primary difference from BERT and GPT is the addition of the following arguments to accommodate the T5 architecture:

 * `--kv-channels` sets the inner dimension of the "key" and "value" matrices of all attention mechanisms in the model.
 For BERT and GPT this defaults to the hidden size divided by the number of attention heads, but can be configured for T5.